JoeyRussoniello/frosts/docs/api_reference/df_methods/filtering.md

 */
 ```

-Or with any function that takes one value as an input
+with any function that takes one value as an input

 ```ts
 const data = [